AryaKAVARR/Python-excel__automation/README.md

 Copy the provided Python code and paste it into a Python script file (e.g., process_excel.py).

 #### 4.Modify the Save Filename:
 In the code, there is a line where it attempts to save the modified workbook with a filename.
 Replace 'filename' with your desired filename or path (e.g., 'output.xlsx').
-Ensure that you keep the file extension as '.xlsx'.
+Ensure that you keep the file extension as =='.xlsx'==.

 #### 5.Run the Script:
 Open a terminal or command prompt and navigate to the directory where your Python script is located.
 Run the script by typing: